-Creating a consistent brand voice tends to be a pretty low priority for most businesses: if it’s even a priority at all.
+Creating a consistent brand voice tends to be a pretty low priority for most businesses – if it’s even a priority at all.
 Business professionals can sometimes make the common mistake of thinking that a “brand voice” is just another term for marketing or social selling, but this misconception can lead to trouble as their companies grow.

 - Calls to action.
 Even simple promotional materials or CTA buttons on your website should be similar in style.
-Randomly switching up your tone for different parts of the sales process can be insincere or untrustworthy.
+Randomly switching up your tone for different parts of the sales process can be seen as insincere or untrustworthy.

 - Captions.
 Instagram captions can definitely encourage you to be creative, but you might want to think twice before you post a cliché statement that doesn’t really represent your brand.

 - Emails.
 An email should generally be more formal than a Tweet (especially if you’re responding to an upset client), but your brand’s personality should still be noticeable.
 For example, you shouldn’t use a thesaurus for every other word in an attempt to sound more professional.

 - Social media posts.
 This can be especially challenging if your accounts are run by different people, or if there is no regular posting schedule.
 As your brand attracts more followers, consistency is crucial for maintaining their attention and trust.